 The Kingston Center of SUNY Ulster (KCSU) along with the green infrastructure(GI) practices at the main County Office Building complex continue to serve as practical public demonstrations of using GI to handle stormwater volume and pollutants.
-In addition, the Department of the Environment presented Rain Garden and Green Infrastructure workshops.
+In addition, the Department of the Environment presented at a workshop on green infrastructure and stream/road crossing culvert assessments.